The Atomic Number: More Than Just a Number of Protons

 Defining the Atomic Number: The Core Identity of an Element

 The atomic number, often denoted by the symbol Z, is unequivocally defined as the number of protons found in the nucleus of an atom.
 It's a fundamental property inherent to each element and remains constant regardless of the atom's state of ionization or isotopic variation.
-In simpler terms, changing the number of protons fundamentally changes the element itself.
+So naturally, in simpler terms, changing the number of protons fundamentally changes the element itself.
 Add a proton to a hydrogen atom (atomic number 1), and you don't just have a slightly heavier hydrogen atom; you now have a helium atom (atomic number 2).

 Think of it like this: the number of protons is the element's "social security number."
 Just as your social security number uniquely identifies you, the number of protons uniquely identifies each element.
 It's a fixed and unchangeable characteristic that defines its identity.
 This unwavering nature of the atomic number makes it the cornerstone of our understanding of the elements and their interactions.